 Note: a programme application must have been started in eVision for a student to have access to the accommodation application form.

-After 30 September 2021, but before 1 February 2022, students can still apply for accommodation, and they will be given high priority for a place in a residential college.
+After 30 September, but before 1 February, students commencing study in semester 1 (February) can still apply for accommodation, and they will be given high priority for a place in a University owned or affiliated residential college or University Flat.
 This means that an offer of place is no longer guaranteed, but every effort will be made to offer the student a place in accommodation.

 See the Entrance Scholarships Terms and Conditions for further details regarding the accommodation offer guarantee.

 The Vice-Chancellor’s Scholarship for International Students is a University of Otago Entrance Scholarship.
 As such, refer to the Entrance Scholarship Terms and Conditions for conditions that normally apply to all Entrance Scholarships.

 While there is no application process for the Vice-Chancellor’s Scholarship for International Students, students may be eligible for other Entrance Scholarships and as such, are strongly encouraged to apply for other Entrance Scholarships by the due date.

 The following additional conditions apply to the Vice-Chancellor’s Scholarships for International Students, and supersede the normal Entrance Scholarship terms and conditions as indicated:

 - This scholarship is redeemable only as a credit towards tuition fees (supersedes conditions 4 and 5)

 - Students starting their programme in semester 2 are eligible for this scholarship (supersedes condition 3)

 - If an applicant applies for more than one programme, they may be offered this scholarship multiple times (once per eligible programme), but the scholarship will only be awarded once.